GOP congressman from New York charged with insider trading

 Collins was a member of Innate’s board of directors and held nearly 17 percent of the stock.
 When the drug trials failed, the public announcement caused the stock price of Innate to plunge 92 percent.

-Prosecutors allege that Collins passed along secrets to his son, Cameron, in June 2017.
-They say the son traded on the inside information and passed it to a third defendant, Stephen Zarsky.
+Prosecutors allege that Collins passed along secrets to his son in June 2017.
+They say Cameron Collins traded on the inside information and passed it to a third defendant, Stephen Zarsky.
 They say Zarsky traded on it and tipped off at least three others.

 Prosecutors say the three avoided over $768,000 in losses by trading ahead of the public announcement of the failed drug trials.